 Medicaid is a Federal and State funded health care program that provides health care coverage to eligible low-income residents of Washington State.
 The program is actively seeking new providers who can improve our clients' access to medical care around the state.
 Among public and private commercial payers, the Medicaid Program is one of the fastest in delivering services and payment to providers who submit clean claims.

 See the complete list of providers and services that are covered by Medicaid.
 More enrollment information can be found at the Provider Enrollment web site.

-Yes.
-The Agency does not require your practice to see every Medicaid Client that may visit or call the office.
+Yes!
+The Agency does not require your practice to see every Medicaid client that may visit or call your office.
 You have the ability to set the number of patients you can see and efficiently operate your office.
 The Agency appreciates your enrollment as a Medicaid Provider and providing health care to eligible low-income residents of Washington State.

-The Agency now requires online enrollment thru the Provider Enrollment web site for new providers.
-The Agency recommends reviewing the appropriate new provider enrollment manual listed on the Provider Enrollment web site before attempting to use the online enrollment forms.
+The Agency now requires online enrollment through the Provider Enrollment web site for new providers.
+The Agency recommends reviewing the appropriate New Provider Enrollment Manual listed on the Provider Enrollment web site before attempting to use the online enrollment forms.
 Have these general supporting documents (all that are applicable) on hand before starting the online enrollment process:

 - IRS Form W-9